profess-dev/profess/paper/paper.md

 \frac{\delta E}{\delta \chi(\mathbf{r})} = \frac{N}{\bar{N}} \left[\frac{\delta E}{\delta n(\mathbf{r})} - \underbrace{\frac{1}{N} \int v(\mathbf{r}) n(\mathbf{r})}_{\mu} \right] .
 \end{equation}
 Using \autoref{eq:dE_dchi}, it is straightforward to minimize the energy with, for example, a quasi-Newton method, after which one may identify the rightmost term in the brackets as the Fermi energy, $\mu$.

+# Statement of need

+Materials modelling software must achieve several disparate aims.
+Its simulations frequently operate at computing frontiers, demanding optimized methods and code.
+At the same time, it must incorporate theoretical innovations emerging from many subfields at once, creating strong preferences for modularity and interoperability, as well as a need for efficient prototyping workflows.
+While `PROFESS` [@ho_introducing_2008; @hung_introducing_2010;  @chen_introducing_2015] has achieved demonstrable success for research applications in materials science [@witt_orbital-free_2018], it was conceived as a self-contained entity.
+Prior versions lacked agility, constrained by an older paradigm.

+This fourth version of `PROFESS` is completely new, although it draws on the innovations of earlier releases.
+Its main features are implemented in modern C++ code, compiled into a library.
+Deep access from both Python and Julia is enabled by `pybind11` and `CxxWrap.jl`, respectively.
+This structure, without sacrificing performance, facilitates rapid scripting of common tasks, as well as frictionless partnerships with complementary tools.
+Benefits include:

+* _Interoperability_.
+Over the past decade, Python and (more recently) Julia have emerged as essential "glue languages."
+For example, the Atomic Simulation Environment [@larsen_atomic_2017] and Phonopy [@togo_first_2015] are two widely used Python-based tools that, when coupled to a DFT code, provide robust geometry optimizations and many other features.
+As older versions of `PROFESS` were predominantly Fortran code compiled into a standalone executable, interfaces to such tools were generally brittle and carried an unwelcome maintenance burden.
+The new design, particularly the library interface and scripting modes, eliminates these barriers.

+* _Unit testing_.
+A second clear benefit of the new structure is ease of unit testing.
+Because the C++ classes are individually wrapped and accessible from Python, it is simple to create granular tests of individual components.
+Moreover, such tests can form an overall framework that facilitates continuous integration.

+* _Rapid prototyping_.
+It is often simpler (and less error-prone) to develop and test extensions in a scripting language, before ultimately translating them into compiled code.
+Such hybrid workflows were generally impossible with older versions of `PROFESS`, but are now routine.

+All together, the new `PROFESS` structure improves usability and facilitates rapid development, while retaining the advantages of compiled code.
+For example, recent work using orbital-free DFT for crystal structure prediction was enabled by the robust geometry optimizations offered by the Atomic Simulation Environment and would not have been possible with earlier `PROFESS` releases.

 # Example application